-Next Tuesday marks the famous New Orleans festival of Mardi Gras, when parades take the city streets for a day of frenzied overindulgence — music, drinks, and some of the city’s most delicious signature foods.
+This coming Tuesday marks the famous New Orleans festival of Mardi Gras, when parades take the city streets for a day of frenzied overindulgence—music, drinks, and some of the city’s most delicious signature foods.
 Here, we’ve picked some of our favorite recipes to celebrate the holiday, with a nod to Louisiana’s unique Creole and Cajun cuisines.

-The excesses of Bourbon Street and Mardi Gras are well known — New Orleans bars stay open around the clock.
+The excesses of Bourbon Street and Mardi Gras are well-known, and many New Orleans bars stay open around the clock.
 The city is renowned for its signature cocktails, from Mint Juleps to Hurricanes and, of course, the Sazerac.
 It’s believed by some to be the world’s first cocktail; according to legend, it was created in the 1830s by an apothecary and later popularized at the original Sazerac Bar.

 1/4 oz. absinthe